 Drinking fluids or sports drinks containing electrolytes (Gatorade, Powerade, others) can help treat heat cramps.
 Other treatments for heat cramps include getting into cooler temperatures, such as an air-conditioned or shaded place, and resting.

 Besides hot weather and strenuous activity, other causes of heat exhaustion include:

 - Dehydration, which reduces your body's ability to sweat and maintain a normal temperature

 - Alcohol use, which can affect your body's ability to regulate your temperature.

 - Overdressing, particularly in clothes that don't allow sweat to evaporate easily.

 Anyone can develop heat exhaustion, but certain factors increase your sensitivity to heat.
 They include:

 - Young age or old age.
 Infants and children younger than 4 and adults older than 65 are at higher risk of heat exhaustion.
 The body's ability to regulate its temperature isn't fully developed in the young and may be reduced by illness, medications or other factors can affect the body's ability to control temperature.

 - Certain drugs.
 Medications that affect your body's ability to stay hydrated and respond appropriately to heat include some used to treat high blood pressure and heart problems (beta blockers, diuretics), reduce allergy symptoms (antihistamines), calm you (tranquilizers), or reduce psychiatric symptoms such as delusions (antipsychotics).
 Additionally, some illegal drugs, such as cocaine and amphetamines, can increase your core temperature.

 - Obesity.
 Carrying excess weight can affect your body's ability to regulate its temperature and cause your body to retain more heat.

 - Sudden temperature changes.
 If you're not used to the heat, you're more susceptible to heat-related illnesses, such as heat exhaustion.
 The body needs time to get used to higher temperatures.
-Traveling to a warm climate from a cold one or living in an area that's experienced an early heat wave can put you at risk of a heat-related illness because your body hasn't had a chance to get used to the higher temperatures.
+Traveling to a warm climate from a cold one or living in an area that has experienced an early heat wave can put you at risk of a heat-related illness because your body hasn't had a chance to get used to the higher temperatures.